FalconChristmas/FalconChristmas.github.io/README.md

 The Falcon Player (FPP) is a lightweight, optimized, feature-rich sequence player designed to run on low-cost Single Board Computers (SBC).
 It was originally created to run on the $35 Raspberry Pi, hence the middle 'P' in the short name but now the FPP supports many more systems.
-It is still mostly commonly used on a Raspberry Pi (Zero, 2, 3, 4) or a Beagle Bone (Black, Green, Pocket).
+It is still mostly commonly used on a Raspberry Pi (Zero, Zero W, Zero W2, Pi2, Pi3, Pi4) or a Beagle Bone (Black, Green, Pocket).
 The FPP shorthand is still used but it is now just called Falcon Player.

 FPP aims to be controller agnostic, it can talk E1.31,